-Major construction work has been under way in recent years to create the Lesotho Highlands Water Project was completed in the 1990s to supply South Africa with fresh water.
+The Lesotho Highlands Water Project was completed in the 1990s to supply South Africa with fresh water.

 Resources are scarce - a consequence of the harsh environment of the highland plateau and limited agricultural space in the lowlands.
 So, Lesotho has been heavily dependent on the country which completely surrounds it - South Africa.